-- ▶ Bases complementary to original Watson/Crick A, G, T bases remain unchanged - ▶ G complementary to original Watson/Crick methylated C remains G - G complementary to original Watson/Crick unmethylated C becomes A

-Standard DNA sequencing is used to produce sequencing reads.
-Reads containing more unconverted C's and G's complementary to unconverted C's are less drastically affected by the bisulfite treatment, and have a higher likelihood of mapping to the reference than reads with more bases affected.
-The standard protocol to minimize this mapping bias is to perform multiple alignments per read, where specific combinations of read and reference genome bases are converted in-silico prior to each alignment run.
+- Bases complementary to original Watson/Crick A, G, T bases remain unchanged - ▶ G complementary to original Watson/Crick methylated C remains G - ▶ G complementary to original Watson/Crick unmethylated C becomes A to minimize this mapping bias is to perform multiple alignments per read, where specific combinations of read and reference genome bases are converted in-silico prior to each alignment run.
 Each alignment run has a set of constraints and base-conversions that corresponds to one of the bisulfite+PCR strand types expected from the protocol.
 By comparing the alignment results across runs, you can determine the best alignment and most likely strand type for each read or read pair.
 This information is required for downstream methylation calling.